3.1 based on

 Lake Istokpoga located in Highlands County Florida with the base City being Lake Placid.
-Lake Istokpoga is one of the biggest trophy Bass fishing lakes in Florida and throughout the United States.
+Lake Istokpoga is one of the biggest trophy bass fishing lakes in Florida and throughout the United States.
 This lake is beautiful, and designated as a Fish Management Area by the Florida Fish & Wildlife Conservation Commission.

-Largemouth bass fishing is very good during the spring, and continues through early summer.
-Some customer are catching weights for five-fish of over 30 pounds, which is a six-pound per fish average.
+Largemouth bass fishing is very good during the spring and continues through early summer.
+Some customer is catching weights for five-fish of over 30 pounds, which is a six-pound per fish average.
 On this lake live wild shiners work about as well as artificial lures, so if you like fishing artificial this may be the lake for you.
 Bass generally finish spawning by the end of March to early April.
 Bass will begin schooling chasing threadfin and gizzard shad along weed lines in the open water.

 Lake Istokpoga, is 27,692 acres, the fifth largest lake in the state of Florida.
 The lake is generally shallow like most other Florida lakes, averaging 4 to 8 feet in depth.
 The major tributaries to Lake Istokpoga are Josephine Creek and Arbuckle Creek, which are located in the northwest and north areas of the Lake, respectively.
 Water is discharged from the Lake through two major outlets, the Istokpoga canal that flows to the Kissimmee River and the S-68 Canal that flows through a series of canals to both Lake Okeechobee and the Kissimmee River.
-A reduction of high lake levels has provided the catalyst for development around shores of the Lake, including agriculture (citrus and caldium farms), pasture land, residential and commercial establishments.
+A reduction of high lake levels has provided the catalyst for development around shores of the Lake, including agriculture (citrus and caldium farms), pastureland, residential and commercial establishments.
 Many areas adjacent to the Lake that once flooded seasonally or infrequently are now drained.
 The lake is treasured by local residents for its recreational and scenic qualities.
 It is also an important regional resource that is being studied as part of the Kissimmee River Restoration Project.

 What does Istokpoga mean?
 "People have died there" It was so named by the Seminole Indians because in the early 1900's, before they became a tribe, their people tried to cross the waters of Lake Istokpoga and were swallowed up by whirlpools.